Kalle-Muenster/AudioEngine/README.md

 # AudioEngine
-synthetizing audio data by parsing tone scripts  - independently from channel constellation data type
+synthetizing audio data by parsing tone scripts  - independently from channel constellation or data type